What is big data?

 - Analyze time-series and seasonal data for trends and pattern recognition.

 - Sift through social media data to find meaning, patterns and common themes.

 If you acquired these big data skills and certification in today’s data-rich environments and data-driven economies, you would position yourself with a unique advantage in your business and career.
 To this skill set, you can add your own collective experience, business acumen, industry and market knowledge, technical training and most of all passion to become a master at data analytics!

 Can I really do it?

 If you’re thinking, “Yeah right, that list above would take months of grueling work to learn and expensive software that I can’t afford,” we’d like to change your mind.

-The Lean Methods Group's 2-week training certification course, DataMaster, covers every topic listed above, and more, through hands-on interactive learning in the classroom with other business professionals—all facilitated by industry experts with many years of experience.
+The Lean Methods Group’s training certification course, DataMaster, covers every topic listed above, and more, through hands-on interactive learning in the classroom with other business professionals—all facilitated by industry experts with many years of experience.

 Build the analytical skills you need to truly leverage big data and prepare yourself and your company for the future of even bigger data.